 Making it Official

-We’ve talked about all of the fun parts, but there’s that one other thing that kind of might be important ;) the legal end of things!
+We’ve talked about all of the fun parts, but there’s that one other thing that kind of might be important 😉 the legal end of things!
 You’ll want to decide how to approach making it official with your Hawaii elopement.
 You have a few options on this!
-You can go to city hall and have a civil ceremony to take care of the paperwork prior to the elopement.
-You can even meet with an after hours marriage license agent.
-You can also choose to have an officiant to make things official for your elopement.
+You can go to your local court and have a civil ceremony to take care of the paperwork prior to traveling out for your elopement.
+You can also choose to have an officiant to marry you.
 There are so many awesome officiants on island who are willing to perform elopement ceremonies!
 Some will even add an island twist, if that’s something you like.
 I am also ordained to officiate and we can take care of paperwork together before the adventure!
+For the second two options, you’ll want to read up on getting married in Hawaii!

 There is so much more that I could share to guide you on how to elope in Hawaii, which is why I always include planning assistance in each of my elopement packages.
 Just fill out the contact form below to get in touch!